TABLE OF CONTENTS

 Find more information about Openings here.

-- From the Applicant Table, click on the gear icon in the upper right corner, then select Edit Workflow.
+- Access the Workflow Editor in either of two ways.
+From the Openings page, navigate to the Opening for which you would like to edit the workflow, then click Edit Workflow.
+From the Applicant Table, click on the gear icon in the upper right corner, then select Edit Workflow.

 B. ACCOUNT SETTINGS